It is time for another post in my Is it Behavior? Or is it Sensory? series! Today we will be looking at how your child's diet affects their behavior.

 Resources for Dealing With Food Allergies in Children

 If you suspect your child is dealing with a food allergy, the best thing to do is to talk to your child's doctor or a dietician.
-Many times they may ask you to try elimination diets or do special testing to figure out what your child's is allergy is.
+Many times they may ask you to try elimination diets or do special testing to figure out what your children's allergy is.
 Food allergies can start really as soon as a child is born!

 My daughter was a very colicky baby.
 I tried cutting out dairy and a few other foods while breastfeeding to help.
 We also ended up going to a chiropractor that specialized in gentle techniques for children and we also did probiotics.
 These two things were definitely a lifesaver for us!
-Thankfully she does not have any major allergies at the moment, however she does have skin reactions to certain foods (mostly acidic fruits such as strawberries and a couple others).
+Thankfully she does not have any major allergies at the moment, however, she does have skin reactions to certain foods (mostly acidic fruits such as strawberries and a couple of others).
 I am going to be discussing this with our doctor at our next well visit check up!

 Therapy Works LLC also offers Nutrition Counseling with a Registered Dietician as part of their services.
-Debra Dickson, RPT is the one who runs Therapy Works LLC and her 2 day workshop for therapists is where I got a lot of the information for this series.
+Debra Dickson, RPT is the one who runs Therapy Works LLC and her 2-day workshop for therapists is where I got a lot of the information for this series.
 She talked in great detail about how important diet and nutrition is as part of the treatment plan for children with behavior and sensory issues.
 I definitely recommend getting in contact with her company.

 How to Deal with Picky Eaters?